Dre Greenlaw: 2024 season

-Greenlaw began the 2024 season on the reserve/PUP list while recovering from the torn Achilles.
+Greenlaw began the 2024 season on the reserve/PUP list while recovering from his torn Achilles.

 On December 12, 2024, Greenlaw was activated from the reserve/PUP list.
+He made his season debut that night against the Rams and finished the 12–6 loss with eight tackles.

-He made two appearances for San Francisco, logging nine combined tackles.
-On December 26, the 49ers announced that Greenlaw would be shut down for the remainder of the season.
+On December 26, the 49ers announced that Greenlaw would be shut down for the rest of the season.
+He finished the 2024 season with nine tackles in two games and starts.

 Denver Broncos

 On March 13, 2025, Greenlaw signed a three-year, $35 million contract with the Denver Broncos.
-On September 20, Greenlaw was placed on short-term injured reserve due to a lingering quad injury sustained during training camp.
-He was activated from IR on October 18.
+On September 20, he was placed on short-term injured reserve due to a lingering quad injury sustained during training camp.
+Greenlaw was activated on October 18.

-Greenlaw made his season debut during the Broncos' historic 33-32 comeback win in Week 7 over the New York Giants, in which he recorded six tackles and one hit on Giants rookie quarterback Jaxson Dart.
-Following the win over the Giants, he was suspended by the NFL for one game without pay for running at referee Brad Allen just after Broncos placekicker Wil Lutz had successfully hit the game winning field goal.
+Greenlaw made his Broncos debut during the historic Week 7 33–32 comeback victory over the New York Giants, recording six tackles and a hit on rookie quarterback Jaxson Dart.
+Following the victory, Greenlaw was suspended by the NFL for one game without pay for running at referee Brad Allen right after Broncos placekicker Wil Lutz had successfully made the game winning field goal.

+Greenlaw returned from suspension in Week 9 against the Houston Texans and finished the 18–15 road victory with eight tackles and his first sack of the season on C. J. Stroud.
+In the next game against the Las Vegas Raiders on Thursday Night Football, Greenlaw recorded five tackles, a forced fumble, and a pass deflection during the 10–7 victory.
+Three weeks later against the Commanders on Sunday Night Football, he had five tackles, an interception, and a pass deflection in the narrow 27–26 overtime road victory.
+Greenlaw missed the last two games of the regular season due to a hamstring injury.

+Greenlaw finished the 2025 season with 43 tackles, a sack, a forced fumble, and two pass deflections in eight games and seven starts.
+The Broncos finished atop the AFC West with a 14–3 record and qualified for the playoffs as the #1-seed.
+In the Divisional Round against the Buffalo Bills, Greenlaw had four tackles during the 33–30 overtime victory.
+During the AFC Championship Game against the Patriots, he recorded six tackles in the 10–7 loss.

+On March 9, 2026, it was announced that Greenlaw would be released by the Broncos.
+Three days later, he was officially released with a post-June 1 designation.

+San Francisco 49ers (second stint)

+On March 13, 2026, Greenlaw signed a one-year, $7.5 million contract to return to the 49ers.